n8willis/opentype-shaping-documents/opentype-shaping-use.md

-"Complex" scripts, in OpenType shaping terminology, are scripts that require some combination of glyph reordering, contextual joining behavior, or the substitution or context-dependent forms for linguistic or orthographic correctness.
+"Complex" scripts, in OpenType shaping terminology, are scripts that require some combination of glyph reordering, contextual joining behavior, or the substitution of context-dependent forms for linguistic or orthographic correctness.

 The scripts covered by this model include Javanese, Balinese,